iamvkm/portfolio/content/posts/2021-07-18-mutual-funds-intro.md

 ![Nifty 50 Last 5 Years](https://i.ibb.co/fFFtbSw/nifty-50-five.png)

 As you can see, even during initial pandemic lockdown in March 2020, the market went down and balanced back up again.
 On an average, you can expect a 15~17% return on your money every year from Nifty 50 market.
-So you shall start a monthly SIP of your desired amount which eventually gets invested in this Nifty 50 Index.
+So you shall start a monthly SIP in an Index fund which eventually gets invested in this Nifty 50 Index.

 ### How is it better than Bank Fixed Deposits?